Independence Starts Early: EuroKids Empowers 2-year-old toddlers from PlayGroup | www.lokmattimes.com

 Independence Starts Early: EuroKids Empowers 2-year-old toddlers from PlayGroup

-PNN Mumbai (Maharashtra) [India], August 2: EuroKids, India's most trusted preschool, renowned for its decades of expertise in providing ...
+Mumbai (Maharashtra) [India], August 2: EuroKids, India’s most trusted preschool, renowned for its decades of expertise in providing high-quality ...

 Mumbai (Maharashtra) [India], August 2: EuroKids, India’s most trusted preschool, renowned for its decades of expertise in providing high-quality early education, proudly announces a special fee offer to all parents across major cities to give their children the Right Start to their early educational journey.
 On the occasion of Independence Day, parents across major cities from the states of Gujarat, Karnataka, Maharashtra, Tamil Nadu, and Telangana can now avail this offer and enroll their toddlers.
 The offer is valid for 20 days until 20th August.